Nisbo/another_mvg/README.md

 28.05.2024 - Version 1.4.0
 - improved error handling
 - improved error reporting in the system log
-- workaround for missing track 2a (not provided by the API) in Ebersberg
+- workaround for missing track 2a (not provided by the API) in Ebersberg.
+It assumes that if there is no platform provided by the API that the departure is from track 2a (Gleis 2a).
 - fixed an issue with CSS on some installations (possible problems with other addons)
 - You can also use ```BAHN``` but this feature is not fully integrated and not enabled by default.
 There is also no special design / labeling available.
 If you want to include it to your departure list, you can use this code: